succinctlabs/sp1/book/writing-programs/patched-crates.md

 Generally, `ed25519-consensus` has better performance than `ed25519-dalek` by a factor of 2.
 ### Patches

-Apply the following patches based on your original crate usage:
+Apply the following patches based on what crates are in your dependencies.

 - `ed25519-consensus`
     ```toml